tribhuwan-kumar/trashbhuwan/README.md

 # Trashbhuwan

 ## Introduction:
-A simple CLI Application for trashing & restoring files & its written in pure `C Language`.
-It uses the default trashcan of KDE, GNOME, XFCE, Cinnamon, MATE, and others. `trashbhuwan` remembers the original path of the trashed files & directories, so you can restore them later where they were.
+A simple CLI Application for trashing & restoring files & its written in pure C. It uses the default trashcan of KDE, GNOME, XFCE, Cinnamon, MATE, and others. `trashbhuwan` remembers the original path of the trashed files & directories, so you can restore them later where they were.
 It is minimalistic and easy to use.

 Available options: